30 Things To Do In The Netherlands – Suggested By Locals

 As a result, the Dutch need to pump out 19 trillion liters (5 trillion gallons) of water annually to keep their land dry and depend on their dikes to protect their land against the sea.

-The most impressive dikes that the Dutch built are those that belong to the Delta works in Zeeland.
 The Delta works are one of the seven Modern World Wonders, a tribute to this small country below sea level that can only exist thanks to its ingenious engineers who have conquered the sea.

 The Netherlands is densely populated, but there are some, although not many, national parks in our country where you can still enjoy nature.
-The largest and most beautiful national park in The Netherlands is De Hoge Veluwe, located south of Apeldoorn.

 De Hoge Veluwe is a lovely combination of forests and heathland with a beautiful museum, the Kröller-Müller Museum, in the middle.
-This museum possesses the world’s second-largest collection of Vincent van Gogh’s work.

-30 Tips For Rainy Days In The Netherlands
+Things To Do On Rainy Days In The Netherlands

-The weather in The Netherlands is highly variable, and you have to be prepared for rainy days from time to time.
+The weather in The Netherlands is variable, and you have to be prepared for rainy days from time to time.

 I provided tips for the most popular indoor activities in The Netherlands elsewhere on this website.